dazvolt/Volt.js/README.md

 Allows you to toggle Neon object off or on.
 Erases callback in options.
 You can use events for toggle in order to set callback.

+### destroy

+Destroys volt.js widget instance and current element assigned to it

 ## List of events
 ### toggled_off.event_namespace
 ###### Default: 'toggled_off.neon_flicker'